 When people speak about the “Mount Teide climb” they are usually only talking about summiting the mountain from the cable car or the more popular Montaña Blanca route.
 But that’s not really climbing Teide.

-The die hard hikers and mountaineers who visit actually climb Mount Teide from sea level.
+The die hard hikers and mountaineers who visit actually climb the volcano from sea level.
 That means hiking all 3,718 meters (12,198 feet) up to the highest point in Spain.
 This is not for the recreational hiker!

 There are two routes: the Playa de El Socorro and the Camino de Chasna.
 The Playa de El Socorro starts at the beach bearing that name on the north shore.
 This is the shorter (and steeper) of the two routes.
 It generally follows back roads and steep trail up into the Teide National Park, where it intersects the main trail just above Montaña Blanca.